VirusTotal/yara/docs/writingmodules.rst

 the top-level ``YR_OBJECT`` corresponding to the module, the same one passed to the ``module_load`` function.
 The ``parent()`` function returns a pointer to the ``YR_OBJECT`` corresponding to the structure where the function is contained.
-For example, consider the following code snipet:
+For example, consider the following code snippet:

 .. code-block:: c